 Our program provides the remarkable opportunity to explore and discover how you can best contribute your unique potential to create tangible change in your life and the world, and to make a meaningful commitment to our shared community through a variety of award-winning programs operated by ATW.

 We believe that individuals should fully utilize their abilities as they fulfill their job responsibilities.
 In the process, they must feel inspired, challenged, and have plenty of room to make mistakes.
-Our program gives interns the opportunity to be challenged and expand beyond the comfort levels established in a university setting; this is valuable because it forces them to think creatively and begin to utilize their own uniqueness.
+Our program gives interns the opportunity to be challenged and expand beyond the comfort levels established in a university setting; this is valuable because it forces them to think creatively and utilize their own unique talents.
 As they gain confidence in their creative insights and intelligence, our interns build a foundation of self-assurance and focus that will allow them to pursue their chosen career or direction in life with clarity and confidence.

 Program runs year-round.
 Internships are unpaid.